Kantō Massacre: September 1–2: Police spread false rumors and give permission to kill

-September 2–9: Japanese lynch mobs massacre Koreans and others
+September 2–9: Japanese lynch mobs massacre Korean and Chinese migrants

 As a result of the police-initiated rumors, beginning on September 2, Japanese citizens organized themselves into vigilante bands and accosted strangers on the street.
 Those believed to be Korean or Chinese were murdered on the spot.

 Koreans and Chinese wore Japanese clothing in order to hide their identities.
 They also tried to properly pronounce shibboleths such as "十五円五十銭" (15 yen and 50 sen), with difficult elongated vowels.
 Those who failed these tests were killed.
 The ethnic Japanese playwright Koreya Senda was targeted by a mob, and wrote of his experience in 1988:

 On the second night after the earthquake, there were foolish rumors about Koreans who were allegedly on their way to raid the town to get revenge on the Japanese [...]
 It turned out that I was mistaken for Korean, and they wouldn’t believe me even though I denied it over and over saying, "I am Japanese…I am a student at Waseda University," with my student ID at hand.
 They asked me to say "a i u e o" and recite the names of the emperors in Japanese history….
 Fortunately, there was a person who recognized me.

 The filmmaker Akira Kurosawa, who was a child at the time, was astonished to witness the irrational behavior of the mob.